 Microfiber is the best material for cleaning your exterior because it’s extra soft, absorbent, and doesn’t scratch the surface.
 You can find both microfiber towels and cleaning mitts that help scrub dirt and grime without messing up your vehicle’s paint.

-Simply drop the mitt in your bucket of soapy water and wear it to scrub your vehicle, or you can take the mitt off and use it as a sponge.
+Simply drop the mitt in your bucket of soapy water and wear it to scrub your vehicle, or you can take the mitt off and use it like a sponge.
 The large mitts measure 12’’ long by 8’’ wide and are machine washable.
 You can get them on Amazon for about $7.

 4. An adjustable wash brush